Last Updated on

 - Your doctor may do foetal blood sampling.
 This test may be done around eighteen to twenty-one weeks of pregnancy.
 The blood for the umbilical cord is taken for testing.

-In a case where the unborn baby is diagnosed with alpha thalassemia major, there are very dim chances of survival.
-The doctor may recommend terminating the pregnancy as the baby may not sustain till delivery or birth.
+In a case where the unborn baby is diagnosed with alpha thalassemia major, there are very fewer chances of survival.
+The doctor may recommend terminating the pregnancy as the baby may not sustain until delivery or birth.

 How Does Thalassemia Affect Pregnancy and Baby’s Birth?